Attractor Mechanism and Non-Renormalization Theorem in 6D (1,0) Supergravity: Introduction

 where the coefficients $C_{ABC}$ and $c_{2A}$ encode the geometric data about the internal manifold on which string/M-theory is compactified.
-In particular, $c_{2A}$ corresponds to the coefficient in front of the leading higher derivative terms in the low energy effective action.
-Comparison between the BPS black hole entropy and \eqref{cfte} relies on an implicit map from the conserved charges carried by the black hole to the CFT data $\hat{q}_0,\,\hat{p}^A$.
+In particular, $c_{2A}$ labels the coefficients in front of the leading higher derivative terms in the low-energy effective action.
+Comparison between the BPS black hole entropy and Eq. \eqref{cfte} relies on an implicit map from the conserved charges carried by the black hole to the CFT data $\hat{q}_0$ and $\hat{p}^A$.
 At leading order, this identification is straightforward.
-However, when higher derivative interactions are switched on, the relation between the black hole charges and $\hat{q}_0$, $\hat{p}^A$ becomes less obvious and may be modified by higher derivative interactions as observed in \cite{CDKL,dK} for a class of 5D spinning BPS black holes.
-Supersymmetric higher derivative terms in $D>4$ introduce another subtlety--the non-gauge invariant terms like $A_{(1)}\wedge{\rm Tr}( R\wedge R)$ in $D=5$ and $B_{(2)}\wedge {\rm Tr}(R\wedge R)$ in $D=6$ which require a careful treatment for their contributions to the macroscopic entropy.
+However, when higher derivative interactions are switched on, the relation between the black hole charges and $(\hat{q}_0$, $\hat{p}^A)$ becomes less obvious and may be modified by higher derivative interactions as pointed out in \cite{CDKL,dK} for a class of 5D spinning BPS black holes.
+Supersymmetric higher derivative terms in $D>4$ introduce another subtlety--the non-gauge invariant terms like $A_{(1)}\wedge{\rm Tr}( R\wedge R)$ in $D=5$ and $B_{(2)}\wedge {\rm Tr}(R\wedge R)$ in $D=6$ which require a careful treatment regarding their contributions to the macroscopic entropy.
 In fact, \cite{CDKL,dK} have both computed the macroscopic entropy for the same class of spinning BPS black holes with curvature squared corrections.
 However, their results match only in the static limit.